 Concession Granted

-Applicable to any rental unit where a concession is granted.
+Applicable to any Illinois rental unit which grants a concession for rent.

 Lead-Based Paint Disclosure